Freakler/CheatDeviceRemastered/README.md

 2. Edit ```ms0:/seplugins/GAME.TXT``` file (create it if not already there) and add the line ```ms0:seplugins/cheatdevice_remastered.prx 1``` <br />
 (If you are using the [native resolution patch by TheFloW](https://github.com/TheOfficialFloW/GTANativeRes) make sure to load the CheatDevice first) (Vita only!)
 3. In the VSH-menu enable 333Mhz in Game-mode for a smoother experience.
 4. Enable extra RAM in Recovery Menu (aka.
-"Force High Memory Layout")
+"Force High Memory Layout") <br />
+(This feature might be broken on older CFWs like ME/PRO!
+It is confirmed working on Adrenaline and ARK-4)

 :warning: **If you are using a PSP 1000 (Fat) model**<br>
 Please use ```cheatdevice_remastered_lite.prx``` instead.